Stat > Quality Tools > Capability Analysis > Normal > Estimate

 deviation: The pooled standard deviation is the weighted average of subgroup variances, which gives larger subgroups more influence on the overall estimate.
 This method provides the most precise estimate of standard deviation when the process is in control.

-Estimation methods for between-subgroup variation
+Estimation methods for subgroup size = 1

 range: The average moving range is the average value of the moving range of two or more consecutive points.
 This method is commonly used when the subgroup size is 1.